Best Treadmills for Your Home Gym Check Them Out

 For Athletes and Lifters

 Active individuals typically require 1.4 to 2.0 g/kg of protein per day to maintain and build muscle mass.
-This range helps maximize muscle protein synthesis, reduce muscle breakdown, and support performance and recovery2.
+This range is generally best for maximizing muscle protein synthesis, reducing muscle breakdown, and supporting performance and recovery2.

 For Weight Loss or Maintenance

-Higher protein intakes—typically 1.6 to 2.4 g/kg and especially when paired with resistance training—help preserve lean mass, increase satiety, and support fat loss through the thermic effect of food.
+Higher protein intakes (typically 1.6 to 2.4 g/kg and especially when paired with resistance training) help preserve lean mass, increase a feeling of fullness, and support fat loss through the thermic effect of food.

 Emerging research2 suggests that intakes above 3.0 g/kg may further enhance body composition in resistance-trained individuals by promoting greater fat loss while preserving muscle tissue.